|Library Home | Welcome | Services | Ask a Librarian | Research | Forms | Catalogs | Comments|

 to expand and maintain the Dupré Library web site (http://library.louisiana.edu/), CampusGuides and other web applications.

-The library web site contains information on the library and its services, mailboxes
+The library web site contains information on the library and its services, pages

-requests, news listserv, and other features.
+requests, chat application, and other features.
 CampusGuides is a highly-acclaimed web-based application used to create content-rich, 21st century, interactive multimedia guides to library resources.
-Other resources ITWS is involved in include the library's Moodle page, Archivists' TookKit, Google Sites and LinkedIn.
+Other resources ITWS is involved in include the library's Moodle page, Archivists' TookKit, Google Sites and social networks.

 A Dupré Library Electronic Resources Committee oversees policies and procedures regarding the incorporation of electronic journals and other resources.
 Access to full text electronic journals is also provided through the library's web site.
 Efforts are continually being undertaken to provide remote access to these journals, as well as other online databases.
-Responsibility of the design and content of specific library web pages are designated to a specific representative of that particular department or service, such as Special Collections or Research.
-However, these web pages must maintain a design consistent with the library's Web Site; any deviation from the standard design must be approved by the Head of ITWS.
+Responsibility of the design and content of specific library web pages are designated to a specific representative of that particular department or service, such as Special Collections or Reference & Research Services.
+However, these web pages must maintain a design consistent with the library's web site; any deviation from the standard design must be approved by the Head of ITWS.

 | Web Site Accessibility|